Monday, September 23, 2024

 The range between 2000 CPS and 10000 CPS is allocated within less than 1kHz audio frequency response (from ~2200 kHz to 3000 kHz) which is useful when the instrument is used with both, very low and very high-count rates.
 This comes at the expense of audio resolution in the high-count region of the curve and overall higher frequency tone at the mid-low count range.

-In the Gamma Dog's menu system, there is an item (#10) which allows the user to select a startup mode for the Audio Frequency Modifier, but the mode can always be changed later, during operation, if "Multiplier" is assigned to the Soft Key button in Menu Item #8.
+In the Gamma Dog's menu system, there is a config item (#10) which allows the user to select a startup mode for the Audio Frequency Modifier, but the mode can always be changed later, during operation, if "Multiplier" is assigned to the Soft Key button in Menu Item #8.

-(The other assignable function to the Soft Key button is control for the Audio Conversion Hysteresis Level)
+(The other assignable function to the Soft Key button is control for the Audio Conversion Hysteresis Level responsible for how closely variations of the rate are followed before converted to audio tone)

 Wednesday, September 4, 2024